laliux/rumor-api-gateway/README.md

 ### TODO
-Working in this test was very interesting and a real challenge, I reinforced many of my knowledge and also learned a lot.
+Working in this test was very interesting and a real challenge, I reinforced much of my knowledge and also learned a lot.
 I made a great effort to comply with all the requirements, but some things were left pending, I mention only a few:

-- Connect NestJS services to a external database.
-Right now they are using a SQLite db.
+- Connect NestJS services to an external database.
+Right now they are using an SQLite db.
 - Set JWT secret and port numbers as environment variables
 - Add tests
 - Add documentation